Rohan Bopanna: 2017: First Grand Slam mixed-doubles title

 Bopanna started the season with Chennai Open where he partnered with compatriot Jeevan Nedunchezhiyan.
 He lifted his first title at the tournament by defeating pair of Purav Raja and Divij Sharan in an all Indian final.

 He entered the French Open with Canadian Gabriela Dabrowski.
 They won the title beating pair of Anna-Lena Grönefeld and Robert Farah in the final.
 This was Bopanna's maiden Grand Slam title making him the fourth Indian player to win a Grand Slam title.

 In April, he won his fourth Masters title with Pablo Cuevas at Monte-Carlo Masters.
 They defeated Spanish pair of Feliciano López and Marc López in the final.
 In August, he paired with Ivan Dodig to reach second Masters final of the season at Rogers Cup.
 They lost the finals to French pair of Pierre-Hugues Herbert and Nicolas Mahut.
 He finished the year with doubles ranking of 18 winning three titles from six final appearances.

 2018: Second mixed-doubles final

 Bopanna entered the Australian Open with Hungarian Tímea Babos.
 They reached the final but lost to Gabriela Dabrowski and Mate Pavić.
 This was Bopanna's second Grand Slam mixed-doubles final.

-2019–2020: Two ATP 250 titles
+2019: Doubles; ATP 250 title

 In 2019 he won the Marahashtra Open with Divij Sharan.